tnypxl/rollup/README.md

 - `--types, -t`: Comma-separated list of file extensions to include (default: .go,.md,.txt)
 - `--codegen, -g`: Comma-separated list of glob patterns for code-generated files
 - `--ignore, -i`: Comma-separated list of glob patterns for files to ignore
+- `--output, -o`: Name of the output file (default: rollup_output.md)
+- `--concurrent, -c`: Number of concurrent goroutines for processing (default: 4)

 ### Flags for `web` command